-Hiring and managing employees is one of the hairiest, most frustrating parts of being a small business owner.
+Hiring and managing employees is one of the hairiest, most frustrating parts of being a small business owner, and part of it is how much it costs.
 But it can also be one of the most fulfilling things, if you do it right.
 So let’s talk about it.

 “Great employees are not born, they are developed in a business atmosphere where training is stressed, individuality is encouraged and personalities are respected.
 Word travels about the work environment in all sizes of stores.
 The key to recruiting quality employees is promoting and possessing a positive work environment no matter how large or small you are.” – Anne M. Obarski, customer service expert